MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 > * App installation is supported only on Teams desktop client.
 > * From January 31, 2024, to chat with bots that aren't connected to a Microsoft Teams app such as Azure bots created through the Bot Framework or Power Virtual Agents bots, ensure one of the following:
 >   * Assign users to an [app setup policy](/microsoftteams/teams-app-setup-policies#manage-app-setup-policies) that allows uploading custom apps.
->   * Create a new Teams app connected to the Azure Bot using the [Developer Portal](../build-and-test/manage-your-apps-in-developer-portal.md#configure), publish it to the Teams and allow users to install the app using the [app permission policies](/microsoftteams/teams-app-permission-policies#edit-an-app-permission-policy).
+>   * Create a new Teams app connected to the Azure Bot using the [Developer Portal](../build-and-test/manage-your-apps-in-developer-portal.md#configure), publish it to the Teams, and allow users to install the app using the [app permission policies](/microsoftteams/teams-app-permission-policies#edit-an-app-permission-policy).

 ## Prerequisites